leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 **Route planning** is closely connected with route sequencing or route mapping.

-Route planning is the process of creating driving routes for various destinations on the map and placing them into the most logical and practical order.
+Route planning is the process of creating routes for various destinations on the map and ordering them in the most logical and practical way.

 Each destination is based on a service or delivery order and represents the customer’s home or office address.